 URL_Equalsor page feeds.
 If you don't have the server capacity to handle these crawls you should either limit your ad targets, add URLs in smaller batches, or increase your serving capacity.
 Note that AdsBot will crawl your pages every 2 weeks, so you will need to fix the issue or it will recur.

-You can't tell Google to increase your crawl rate (unless you've explicitly reduced it for your property).
+You can't tell Google to increase your crawl rate.
 However, you can learn more about how to manage your crawling for very large or frequently updated websites.

 Why did my crawl rate drop?